chibisnorlax/acnhfaq/index.md

 ## Villagers
 ### Who are villagers?
-The AC community commonly refers to animal island residents as 'villagers'. <!-- TODO review if needed - Not to be confused with Special NPCs <link> -->
+The AC community commonly refers to animal island residents as 'villagers'.

 ### How many villagers are there in Animal Crossing: New Horizons?
 Currently there are 391 villagers in AC:NH.
 See [here](https://animalcrossing.fandom.com/wiki/Villager_list_(New_Horizons)) for a list of them.

 ### How many villagers can I have?
-You can have ten animal villagers and up to eight human villagers.
+You can have 10 animal villagers and up to 8 human villagers.
 You can only have one animal villager with same name on the same island.

 ### How do I get a specific villager?
 Unfortunately there’s no 100% guaranteed way to get a specific villager unless you have their Amiibo card or adopt them from someone else’s island.
 Your other options are to use NMT to find them on mystery islands, or hope they visit your campsite!